Developing my Teaching

 - Your students are like any group of people – some may be rude, many are not.
 Remember that harsh or hurtful comments are not the views of your class as a whole, only the views of that individual.

-Each year we work with hundreds of teachers and teaching teams on an individual basis to help them to address pedagogical issues.
+Each year, the pedagogical advisors at CAPE work with hundreds of teachers and teaching teams on an individual basis to help them address pedagogical issues.
 We work with teachers who are experiencing problems, who are preparing promotion dossiers and with those who are teaching successfully but would still like to innovate or improve.
 The core principles of our approach are described here.
 One typical starting point is to help teachers get a broad-based understanding of their context.
 We can do this through: